The Driver's Handbook

 An application for Transfer of Registration must be lodged within 14 days from the date of purchase.
 Failure to do so may incur an additional fee.

-If the person from whom you are buying the vehicle does not have the current Registration Details Certificate, he or she will need to purchase a replacement from a Customer Service Centre.
+If the person from whom you are buying the vehicle does not have a Registration Details Certificate, they can obtain a replacement on-line if they are an EzyReg account holder or, alternatively, they may purchase a replacement at a Service SA Customer Service Centre.

 Transfer of the registration is different from transfer of ownership; it is in your best interest to obtain a receipt from the person you are purchasing the vehicle from.

-If you are purchasing a South Australian vehicle that is not registered and you wish to drive the vehicle, you must complete an Application for Registration and Third Party Insurance and lodge or mail it to your nearest Customer Service Centre.
+If you are purchasing a South Australian vehicle that is not registered and you wish to drive the vehicle, you must complete an Application for Registration and Third Party Insurance and lodge it at, or mail to, a Customer Service Centre.
+Heavy penalties apply for driving an unregistered vehicle.